 Reopening and Resuming Full Agency Operations.
 DOJ told the Subcommittee that it was "not able to measure the costs of these activities."
 The agency did note, however, that the shutdowns resulted in additional work related to employee payroll and processing other delayed payments, but did not provide any quantitative data regarding costs incurred by this additional work.
-BOJ also stated that its contingency plans in place during each shutdown indicate that "approximately 84% of [the agency's] employees were excepted and working throughout the shutdowns.
+DOJ also stated that its contingency plans in place during each shutdown indicate that "approximately 84% of [the agency's] employees were excepted and working throughout the shutdowns.
+Policy of the shutdowns.